Fırat Kaya: International career

 qualification match for the EuroDeaf 2019 against Czech Republic in June 2018, and was instrumental for Turkey's qualification with 1-0 scoring the winning goal.
 He played in five matches at the Euro 2019 held in Heraklion, Greece.
 He was named "Top goalscorer" of the championship with 9 goals netted in four matches.

 He played in two matches of the 2022 Summer Deaflympics qualification round against Czech Republic and France.
 He scored one goal in the match against Czech Republic, which ended 6-0 for Turkey.
-Winning over the both teams, the national team qualified for the Games to be held in Caxias do Sul, Brazil.
+By defeatingboth teams, the national team qualified for the Games to be held in Caxias do Sul, Brazil.